dewebdes/partizan/README.md

 - **browser.cjs**: Handles the main browser automation tasks, including dangerous sink detection and source map discovery.
 - **packet-min.cjs**: Focuses on processing and minimizing network packets for detailed analysis and security checks.
-- **waf-ascii.cjs**: Detects filtered ASCII characters by fuzzing query parameters in web requests and checks different encoding methods if a character is filtered.
+- **waf-ascii.cjs**: Detects filtered ASCII characters by fuzzing query parameters in web requests and checking different encoding methods if a character is filtered.

 ### packet-min.cjs